hhudson/docker_apex/README.md

 1. zip and share the contents of your ~/docker/oracle folder
 2. push your ords image to your docker hub

 You can spare your colleagues from having to download ords, clone Martin D’Souza’s git repo and perform any configuration on the oracle container.
-See show notes for more details.

-The docker run command for spin up their oracle container would be the same but it would be faster for them because they’d be mounting it a pre-populated ~/docker/oracle folder.
+The docker run command for spinning up their oracle container would be the same but it would be faster for them because they’d be mounting it a pre-populated ~/docker/oracle folder.
-The docker command for spinning up the ords container would also be the same, except you would substitute the image reference at the end of the command with a reference the ords image you pushed to your docker hub.
+The docker command for spinning up the ORDS container would also be the same, except you would substitute the image reference at the end of the command with a reference the ords image you pushed to your docker hub.

 All of these recommendations are of subject to the constraints of your Oracle License agreement.